bbenligiray/nus_wide_formatter/README.md

 # NUS-WIDE Formatter

-A tool to download (to be implemented, right now it uses offline data) and format NUS-WIDE dataset
+A tool to format NUS-WIDE dataset.
 It outputs a .h5 file that contains the following:

 * data_types: 'train' and 'val'
 * cats: names of the 81 categories